There is more evidence that God is evil than that God is good.

 One argument is that we should assume the existence of a good god.
 But even from within the standpoint of traditional religion, this fails as a tactic.

-“Pascal's Wager is that it is 'safer' to believe in God because if you're wrong, you don't lose anything.
+“Pascal's Wager is a rhetorical argument proposed by Christians against atheists, and holds that it is 'safer' to believe in God because if you're wrong, you don't lose anything, but if you disbelieve then you could end up foregoing the benefits of heaven.
+It is a very common argument6.
 But here are five reasons to turn this argument on its head, and reject God and religion: (1) As God has historically served as a force for evil and it seems that any demon could very easily trick us into thinking that it is God, we must reject all feelings and thoughts from God for fear of us being deluded into committing yet more misdemeanours.
 (2) The major monotheistic religions hold that idolatry is a serious sin so it is safer to accept no god rather than risk accepting the incorrect one.
 (3) The major monotheistic religions hold that having the correct beliefs is so important that having the wrong ones is normally punished with particular glee; it is safer to remain doubtful than to commit to the wrong set of beliefs.
 (4) The goal of reaching heaven is a selfish motive so probably won't get you there.
-(5) A good and benevolent god judges us according to our choices in life, not according to the religions we happen to be born with, or convert to, given that our choices are based on incomplete and subjectively interpreted evidence - if God is just then our religion is largely irrelevant to it.
+(5) A good and benevolent god judges us according to our choices and moral actions in life, not according to the religions we happen to be born with, or convert to, given that our choices are based on incomplete and subjectively interpreted evidence.
+If God is just then our chosen religion and incidental beliefs are irrelevant to it.
 In conclusion: it is much safer for yourself and for society to not pick a religion and to not believe in any particular god.”

 So even if we fail to find evidence for a good god, or an evil one, or any god at all, it is safer to avoid the concept of God and not to commit to it.
 If God is good, it will understand that we are concerned that powerful demons might masquerade as angels of light - as it says in the Bible for example.
 If God is evil, we didn't want to commit to it anyway.
 And if there isn't a god, as least we successfully made a sensible assumption based on the evidence.